marcoabbadini/marcoabbadini.github.io/content/_index.md

 From October 2024 to March 2025 I've been a visiting PhD Student at IMDEA Software Institute, Madrid (see my [/about](/about) page for more info).

-This is a little presentation website of myself and a place to share ideas, posts or articles that I find interesting.
+This is a presentation website of myself and a place to share ideas, posts or articles that I find interesting.

 See my academic page at Università degli Studi di Bergamo at [/UNIBG](https://cs.unibg.it/abbadini) and my page at IMDEA at [/IMDEA](https://software.imdea.org/people/marco.abbadini/).